 The example above shows how to style your outerwear in states and countries in the south where winter temperatures remain in the 50s or 60s (10 to 15oC).
 Herein the print of the scarf provided the inspiration for the color combination.
 Its floral print has purple, pink, red blue and white on a black background.
 Thus, I pulled items in these colors from my closet, the pink cashmere mock turtleneck sweater, the red suede skirt, and the back-purple-white tweed jacket.
 Herein the scarf worn as a belt ties the colors together.

 Shackets are a hybrid between a jacket and a shirt.
 These over-shirts consist of fabric that is thinner than that of typical jackets, but thicker than typical shirts.
-For more details on the cut and styles as well as the history of shackets see the post devoted to this popular weekend casual garment.
-Shackets work with all casual attire, and have become a trend in season-transition pieces lately.
+All cut and styles of shackets work with casual attire, and have become popular as season-transition pieces.

-Invest in Winter Accessories Like Gloves to Add Interest
+Invest in Classic Winter Accessories to Style Your Outerwear

 When the winter last seven month, investing into great gloves in various colors is a Must-do to not get into winter boredom – outfit wise – or into an outerwear style rut.
-I invest in my classic basic everyday gloves in standard colors, i.e. the fundamental pieces that are to last.
-I have made nothing, but great experiences with gloves I bought at LeatherCoatsEtc.
-More on accessorizing with gloves.
+I invest in my classic basic everyday gloves in neutral colors for accessorizing with gloves.

 When It Comes to Glove Trends Be Frugal